 Design For 11th Street Bridge Park ChosenAfter a seven month nationwide competition, the winning design for a planned park on the old 11th Street Bridge that connected D.C.’s Capitol Hill and Anacostia neighborhoods has been chosen.

 Statehood Hearing For D.C.
 Unlikely to Spur Change Congress is dusting off the notion of statehood for the District of Columbia for the first time in 21 years, but that doesn't mean residents of the nation's capital are any closer to gaining representation on Capitol Hill.

 D.C.
 Statehood to Get Hearing on Capitol Hill The long-dormant debate over statehood for the District of Columbia is about to be revived on Capitol Hill.

 National Symphony to Perform in D.C.'s Brookland, NoMa NeighborhoodsThe National Symphony Orchestra plans to take its music to the northeast Washington neighborhoods of Brookland and NoMa next year.

-A House subcommittee is scheduled to take up a bill that includes more than $600 million in funds for the District of Columbia.
+House Subcommittee Weighing $600 Million Funding for D.C.A House subcommittee is scheduled to take up a bill that includes more than $600 million in funds for the District of Columbia.